New ZealandOfficial Name: New Zealand

 Entry, Exit & Visa Requirements

 If you are a U.S. citizen, you are eligible for a visa waiver and do not need a visa for tourist stays of three months or less.
-You must have a valid passport.
+You must have a passport that is valid for at three months beyond your planned departure from New Zealand.
 Visit the New Zealand Embassy website for the most current visa information.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of New Zealand.

 Safety and Security

 While in New Zealand, you should review your personal security practices, be alert to any unusual activity, and report any significant incidents to local police.

 Crime: The crime rate in New Zealand is relatively low, but theft from cars, recreational vehicles, and hostels is common, especially in areas frequented by tourists.

 - Do not leave passports or other valuable items in unattended vehicles.

 - Violent crime against tourists is rare; however, if you are traveling alone, you should be especially vigilant and avoid isolated areas.